-Members of the Centre develop and apply mathematical and computational models to a diversity of biomedical and clinical challenges.
-We use both networked dynamical systems, as well as continuum modelling approaches.
-We also develop techniques from machine learning and statistical modelling to enable parameter estimation and calibration directly from biomedical and clinical data sets.
-We apply these to a wide variety of research challenges including brain health, cardiac arrhythmias, clinical image analysis, diabetes, epilepsy, metabolism and sperm motility and mobility.
+Members of the Centre develop and apply mathematical and computational techniques to a diversity of biomedical and clinical challenges.
+We use networked dynamical systems, mechanistic modelling, as well as continuum modelling approaches to generate and test hypotheses about physio- pathological scenarios.
+We also implement machine learning techniques and statistical modelling to identify computational biomarkers of disease, parameter estimation and model calibration directly from biomedical and clinical data sets.
+We apply these methods to a wide variety of research challenges including brain health, hormone dynamics, clinical image analysis, diabetes, epilepsy, metabolism, ophthalmology, cancer, heart arrhythmias, and infertility (including male factors).

 Members: Professor Michael Biehl, Dr Catherine Drysdale, Dr Yingjing Feng, Dr Aravind Kumar Kamaraj, Dr Meurig Gallagher, Dr Daniel Galvis, Gwen Harrington, Professor Viktor Jirsa, Dr Leandro Junges, Dr Isabella Marinelli, Sophie Mason, Professor Manfred Opper, Dr Amin Rahmat, Dr Paul Roberts, Dr Atif Shahzad, Professor John Terry and Dr Wessel Woldman.